 Present Recommendations Inefficient Cooking - leads to smoke - respiratory diseases - faster use up of resources such as firewood.
-Use Energy Efficient Stove - Covered in Module 3 (Energy Efficiency Basics).
+Use Energy Efficient Stove - Covered in module 3 (Energy Efficiency Basics).
 The community may not be able to afford energy efficient stoves.
-Therefore, government/NGO initiatives are needed as this will improve health of the people.
-Water- Sources from river, stream, ground etc. Not clean and unfit for drinking and cooking- leads to water borne diseases Use treated water for drinking.
+Therefore government/NGO initiatives are needed as this will improve health of the people.
+Water- Sources from river, stream, ground etc. Not clean and unfit for drinking and cooking- leads to increase in water borne diseases.
+Use treated water for drinking.
 Ensure water drinking storages are covered well, to keep it clean and safe (not a breeding hub for mosquitoes).
-Water must be boiled before drinking Throwing waste in the surrounding, no proper segregation and dumping.
+Water must be boiled before drinking.
+Throwing waste in the surrounding no proper segregation and dumping.
 Separate waste, have a proper landfill and recycle waste.
 Use a pit for composting and use this as fertilizer.
-Agricultural waste - open burning in field- smoke Proper disposal through composting.
-Use of Kerosene lamps, candle - Poor quality of light, produces a lot of smoke and does not last long Shift to energy efficient stoves and solar home systems- Elaborated in Renewable Energy Module
+Agricultural waste - open burning in field- smoke.
+Proper disposal through composting.
+Use of Kerosene lamps, candle - Poor quality of light, smokes a lot and does not last long.
+Shift to solar home systems- Elaborated in Renewable Energy Module.